UW-Madison graduate student arrested for alleged sexual assault on campus last weekend

-Madison police arrested a UW-Madison graduate student on Tuesday for allegedly sexually assaulting a woman on campus last weekend, authorities reported.
+Madison police on Tuesday arrested a UW-Madison graduate student accused of multiple sexual assaults, including one that allegedly took place on campus last weekend, authorities reported.

-A 20-year-old woman was walking on University Avenue around 1:50 a.m.
+A 20-year-old woman was walking on University Avenue near Mills Street around 1:50 a.m.
 Sunday when a man followed her, reached up her dress and assaulted her, Sgt.
 Ryan Gibson said in a report.
 The woman ran and police arrived on scene, but the suspect wasn't found.

 The department's publicity of the alleged Sunday morning assault led an unspecified number of additional women who had experienced similar assaults to come forward, helping police identify Mehrdad Zareh Bannad Kouki, 30, as the suspect involved in the Sunday incident and two other alleged encounters.